Attachment in children: Changes in attachment during childhood and adolescence

-Later patterns and the dynamic-maturational model
+The dynamic-maturational model

 Studies of older children have identified further attachment classifications.
 Main and Cassidy observed that disorganized behaviour in infancy can develop into a child using caregiving-controlling or punitive behaviour in order to manage a helpless or dangerously unpredictable caregiver.
 In these cases, the child's behaviour is organised, but the behaviour is treated by researchers as a form of 'disorganization' (D) since the hierarchy in the family is no longer organised according to parenting authority.

 Patricia McKinsey Crittenden has elaborated classifications of further forms of avoidant and ambivalent attachment behaviour.
 These include the caregiving and punitive behaviours also identified by Main and Cassidy (termed A3 and C3 respectively), but also other patterns such as compulsive compliance with the wishes of a threatening parent (A4).

 Crittenden's ideas developed from Bowlby's proposal that 'given certain adverse circumstances during childhood, the selective exclusion of information of certain sorts may be adaptive.
 Yet, when during adolescence and adult the situation changes, the persistent exclusion of the same forms of information may become maladaptive'.

 Crittenden proposed that the basic components of human experience of danger are two kinds of information: